fewnew/art74-fall2018/syllabus.md

 ## Course Learning Outcome (CLO)
 Upon successful completion of this course, students are able to:

+**CLO1** | Use Adobe Photoshop and Illustrator to generate rasterized and vector images for web and print.

 **CLO2** | Develop an introductory understanding of HTML5 and CSS3.

 **CLO3** | Use free, open-source, and demo software to expand software literacy.